 CURRENT URGENT NEED:

-100 202250 families.
+- Food Pantry: In April, we saw the number of people coming to the food pantry surge from 40 to 60 families to over 250 families.
 Those of us who are not high-risk for Covid-19 have taken shifts to pack and hand out food packages, diapers, and other necessities.

-- Restaurant Program: A grant from the Lavin Foundation has allowed us to partner with two restaurants: Las Americas Grill and Latin Patio to provide free meals to approximately 210 children and parents from Onward House through July and August.
+- Restaurant Program: A grant from the Lavin Foundation has allowed us to partner with two restaurants: Las Americas Grill and Latin Patio, to provide free meals to approximately 210 children and parents from Onward House through July and August.
 This grant provides income for the restaurants, as well as a hot, stress-free meal once a week for families.

-- Over half the 227 people we’ve surveyed reported difficulty paying for their expenses, including rent, utilities, and grocery bills.
+- Over half of the 227 people we’ve surveyed reported difficulty paying for their expenses, including rent, utilities, and grocery bills.